<!- SGM - removed "symbols and conventions from title and renumbered from [3.1.x] to [3.x] –>

 private

-visible only to the class itself and friends
+member of a class that is visible only to the class itself and friends

 visible without restriction